jccherry/CoinTrak-iOS/README.md

 # CoinTrak
-Live Cryptocurrency Ticker, Calculator, and Investment Tracker for iOS/Android [Website](http://cointrak.me)
+Live Cryptocurrency Ticker, Calculator, and Investment Tracker for iOS<br>
+[Website](http://cointrak.me)

-CoinTrak is officially on the App store as of 7/8/17!
+CoinTrak is officially on the App store as of 7/8/17!<br>
 [Download The Latest Version Here](https://itunes.apple.com/us/app/cointrak/id1252261298?ls=1&mt=8)

 CoinTrak is developed and maintained by John Chiaramonte ([Twitter](http://twitter.com/jchiaramonte_))